Back to Career Hacks

 TL;DR

-We verified the funding data of 1,190 startups currently hiring on our platform.
-The results show that traditional funding stage labels have become nearly meaningless: $2B seed rounds, $900M Series A rounds, and 40% of all early-stage funding going to $100M+ deals.
-Our data, combined with industry benchmarks from Carta and Crunchbase, reveals a market where a handful of AI-adjacent megadeals are distorting the entire venture landscape.
+We verified the funding data of 1,190 startups currently hiring on our platform, and the traditional stage labels barely hold any meaning.
+We logged $2B seed rounds, $900M Series A rounds, and 40% of all early-stage funding going to $100M+ deals.
+Set against industry benchmarks from Carta and Crunchbase, our data describes a market where a handful of AI-adjacent megadeals are pulling the averages out of shape.

-We maintain verified funding data for 1,190 companies — all actively hiring, spanning Pre-Seed through Series G+.
-Here's what the numbers show:
+We maintain verified funding data for 1,190 companies, all actively hiring, spanning Pre-Seed through Series G+.
+The medians fall out like this:

 StageCompaniesMedian Round SizeMedian Total RaisedIndustry Benchmark*